aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 The Client would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.

-TBD: It may make more sense to request the Mutually-Trusted Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.
+TBD: It may make more sense to request the Identity Assertion Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.

+## Relationship to SAML 2.0 Authorization Grant RFC7522

 # IANA Considerations

 ## Media Types

-This section registers `oauth-mtag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
-It can be used to indicate that the content is a Mutually-Trusted Authorization Grant JWT.
+This section registers `oauth-itag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
+It can be used to indicate that the content is a Identity Assertion Authorization Grant JWT.

 ## OAuth URI Registration

-This section registers `urn:ietf:params:oauth:token-type:mtag-jwt` in the "OAuth URI" subregistry of the "OAuth Parameters" registry {{IANA.OAuth.Parameters}}.
+This section registers `urn:ietf:params:oauth:token-type:id-jag` in the "OAuth URI" subregistry of the "OAuth Parameters" registry {{IANA.OAuth.Parameters}}.

-* URN: urn:ietf:params:oauth:token-type:mtag-jwt
+* URN: urn:ietf:params:oauth:token-type:id-jag
-* Common Name: Token type URI for a Mutually-Trusted Authorization Grant JWT
+* Common Name: Token type URI for a Identity Assertion Authorization Grant JWT
 * Change Controller: IESG
 * Specification Document: This document